NKFrancisco/CS-340-NBI-Database/README.md

 # CS 340 Introduction to Databases
-Web app with CRUD implementation for
+Website with CRUD implementation for blood donation inventory database Grade Recieved: A

 ## Assignment Info
 - Your database should be pre-populated with sample data.
 At least three rows per table is expected.
 The sample data should illustrate a table's functionality, e.g. if the table is part of a many-to-many relationship, the sample data should depict M:M.